SirTediousOfFoo/Scrapers/README.md

 ### PunScraper
 Super small script, as well as my first one of this kind.
 It does what it's meant to.
 Get the data of a specific div, in this case identified with its class and then from that div extract the content of a paragraph.
 Write it all out to a file and presto!
 Around 10k godawful jokes ready for you to feed to your NN or neibourghs printer.

+### mathSearch
+This baby downloads PDF files from the Croatian Mathematics Society and finds one with specific keywords.
+Page can be changed and it's probably useful for many similar websites just make sure to brush up on your RegEx to get as much hits as possible.